Spider-Man (pinball): Reception

 The table was popular with players, and Pinball News in their extensive two part review particularly praised the layout, art, and music, rating these aspects at 9/10.
 It was considered beginner friendly.
 In addition to recording audio for the game, J. K. Simmons owned a Spider-Man machine.

 Legacy

 In 2016, the game was remanufactured as part of Stern's "Vault" series of re-releases, this time with all the movie elements of the machine replaced with an Ultimate Spider-Man-based theme.
+The models were re-sculpted, and new voices and sound effects were added.
+Two additional music tracks were added to the score of the original version.

 Venom was released by Stern Pinball in 2023.